 Popular Skills for Nurse Practitioner (NP)

-Survey results imply that Nurse Practitioners deploy a substantial tool kit of skills at work.
-Most notably, skills in Acute Care, Emergency Room, Oncology, and pain management are correlated to pay that is above average, with boosts between 3 percent and 7 percent.
-People who know Internal Medicine usually also know Geriatrics and Acute Care.
-For most people, competency in Family Practice are, more often than not, also skilled in Acute Care.
+Nurse Practitioners seem to wield many skills on the job.
+Most notably, skills in Acute Care, Emergency Room, Medicine / Surgery, and Psychiatric are correlated to pay that is above average, with boosts in pay of 5 percent.
+Those familiar with Internal Medicine tend to be well versed in Geriatrics and Acute Care.
+Those proficient in Family Practice are, more often than not, also skilled in Acute Care.